RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5802/Quickstart/README.md

 ### Hardware Setup

-WisBlock can integrate this module which extends the WisBlock system with an industrial RS485 data transmission interface.
+WisBlock can integrate this module, which extends the WisBlock system with an industrial RS485 data transmission interface.

 RAK5802 supports one RS485 interface.
 There are two voltage sources also available on the connectors, which you can use on your external device or circuit.
-One is the battery voltage via PWR pin, which is directly coming from the battery connected to the WisBlock Base.
-The other one is the 3.3V regulated output, which comes from the WisBlock Base, as well, and powers the entire WisBlock board, including the WisBlock Core and other connected modules.
+One is the battery voltage via PWR pin, which is directly coming from the battery connected to the WisBlock Base and the other one is the 3.3&nbsp;V regulated output, which comes from the WisBlock Base as well and powers the entire WisBlock board including the WisBlock Core and other connected modules.
 In addition, an Analog A1 input (via WB_A1 in code) and I2C interface connection are available on the crimping terminal.

 <rk-img
   src="/assets/images/wisblock/rak5802/quickstart/rak5802_pinout.png"